Here are the ways we prep for back to school to help ensure my kids get a healthy start to their year!

 - Baths or showers

 - Turn on diffuser, roll essential oils on (see below)

 - Lights out

 This is a blend of cinnamon, clove, eucalyptus, rosemary, and lemon that really support a strong immune system.
 I put this in their diffusers while they sleep so they breathe in this liquid gold at night.
-I also make a roll on out of it and put it on their spines and the bottoms of their feet.
-Young Living also makes this as a roll on so you don’t have to make it yourself!
+I also make a roll-on out of it and put it on their spines and the bottoms of their feet.
+Young Living also makes this a roll-on so you don’t have to make it yourself!
 Get it here.